 - Peace is produced by the Spirit.
 You can’t manufacture peace.
 You can’t fake it because it flows out of a relationship with Christ.
 Peace is a fruit according to Galatians 5:22: “But the fruit of the Spirit is love, joy, peace…”

 - Peace is produced by the Scriptures.
 If we want peace, we must fill our minds with the Word of God.
 Check out Psalm 119:165: “Great peace have they who love your law, and nothing can make them stumble.”

 - Peace is produced by our submission.
 If you’ve not surrendered fully, it’s time to do so.
 If you want rest, then make sure that you’ve repented.
 Isaiah 30:15: “This is what the Sovereign Lord, the Holy One of Israel, says: ‘In repentance and rest is your salvation, in quietness and trust is your strength, but you would have none of it.’”
 Ponder this conditional promise in Leviticus 26:3-6: “If you follow my decrees and are careful to obey my commands…I will grant peace in the land, and you will lie down and no one will make you afraid.”

-Several years ago when we left for vacation, I pulled out of the driveway and left the garage door open!
-I didn’t even know it until we returned and found out that one of my pastor friends noticed the problem and called our friend who was watching our house and he closed it for us.
+I wonder how God would have you respond today.
+When we left for vacation, I pulled out of the driveway and left the garage door open!
+I didn’t even know I did that until we returned and found out that our neighbor who was watching the house noticed the problem and closed it for us.